 Possibly.
 Hormonally driven hair growth may lead to new hair follicles forming.
 This is often seen with men, and with female facial hair.
 Maintenence treatments every 4 to 12 months depending on the individual may be required in this case.
 Permanent removal would be expected for female hair growth on legs, arms underarms etc

-No, it really doesn’t hurt.
+There is a wee bit of discomfort but most people tolerate it very well.
 Our laser system uses two seperate lasers simultaneously to destroy hair follicles in a single pulse.
 Because two different types of lasers are used together, the energy of each of them can be reduced meaning significantly less discomfort than other systems.
 We also use a powerful cold air blower attached to the laser head which chills your skin as it works.

 Yes.
 Our hair removal system has two laser sources, one particularly good at removing light hair on light skins, and one great at removing dark hair on dark skins.
 We use them both together at the same time but can vary the proportions of Nd:YAG and Alexandrite lasers to get fantastic results safely even on the darkest skin